We bought a timeshare at Hilton a couple of years ago. I was really unhappy with this shopping for a while.

 Yes, there are so many fees with HGVC… That’s one of the biggest complaints from customers.

-But why people (including me) bought it even though there are so many fees?
+But why do people (including me) buy it even though there are so many fees?
 I have an answer!

 My Hilton Grand Vacations Timeshare Presentation Experience

-Timeshare presentation was high-pressure sales tactics, mind games, and possibly a little bit of brainwash.
+The timeshare presentation was high-pressure sales tactics, mind games, and possibly a little bit of brainwashing.

 At first, Hilton offered us a free night stay at Elara Las Vegas in exchange for participating timeshare presentation.
 My husband loves freebies.
 He immediately signed up without knowing it was a trap.